15001 Paramount Blvd., (562) 220-2002

 Holidays: 8:00 am to 5:00 pm

 The City of Paramount contracts for law enforcement services from the Los Angeles County Sheriff's Department.
-There are 42 Sheriff's personnel assigned to Paramount, including patrol deputies, a detective team, and a deputy district attorney.
-There are 28 members of the City's Public Safety Department, which includes code enforcement officers.
+There are 30 Sheriff's personnel assigned to Paramount including patrol deputies, a detective team, a special assignment team, and supervisors.
+In addition, the City contracts with the County of Los Angeles for a dedicated probation officer and a dedicated district attorney.
+The City has 30 members in the Public Safety Department, which includes administrative staff, community service officers, code enforcement officers, public service assistants, and clerical staff.

 In law enforcement, the concept of "beat patrolling" has become a popular trend.
 The Paramount Sheriff's Station has been using the BEAT system for the past few years to great success.